animatour/animatour/README.md

 AnimaTrip is heavily influenced by [JackTrip](https://github.com/jacktrip/jacktrip).

 AnimaTrip is in the alpha phase.
-The client and the server applications are currently separate and run on Linux only.
+The AnimaTrip client and server applications are separate and currently Linux-only.

 ## Architecture